trenton-jhu/InfoRetrievalProject/README.md

  ) rather than running this locally because all the experiments together take considerable amount of time and compute resource.

-To run the web app for testing trained models and feedback loop, first start the server by running `python server.py ` which will spin up a Flask server at localhost port `5000`.
-After the server is up, open `index.html` in a web browser and user the web app on the page.
+To run the web app for testing trained models and running the movie preference predictor, first start the server by running `python server.py
+` which will spin up a Flask server at localhost port `5000`.
+After the server is up, open `index.html` in a web browser and use the web app on the page.

 ## Crawler
 We crawed three geners of films: Action, Romance, and Comedy.